unomena/restlet-sites/modules/com.restlet/learn/guide/2.3/extensions/apispark/firewall.md

 ## Introduction

-This module integrated in the [APISpark extension](/apispark.md) provides a Rate Limiter for your Restlet Web API.
+This service integrated in the [APISpark extension](../) adds rate limitation to your web API.

 ## Configuration